PieKing1215/BeaconTweaker-Fabric/README.md

 - Increases the max size of beacon pyramids from 4 to 8, with the new tiers 5-8 just expanding range
 - Changes the size of the beacon beam (currently hides the transparent part since it behaves badly with shaders)

+This mod needs to be on both the server and client to work.

 ### [Releases](https://github.com/PieKing1215/BeaconTweaker-Fabric/releases)

 ## Usage